SEARCH THIS BLOG

 You don’t have to stay in Milan to see Milan.
 You can stay right here in Stresa and be in the center of the city in about an hour.
 When I have made the early morning commute I always get a comfortable seat, and after a little time reading or planning or people watching, I arrive in Stazione Centrale or Stazione Garibaldi.
 From these stations I can leave and walk, or transfer to the Metro system and travel anywhere.

 Even if this will be your first and only opportunity to visit Milan it’s possible to get an overview of some of the major sites in one day.
 The Duomo, La Scala Opera House, the Castello Sforzesco, and a viewing of DaVinci’s Last Supper can be visited, at least briefly, before catching an evening train back to Stresa.
+If it's your first time I highly recommend booking a half-day tour that includes The Last Supper.
 And if you’ve already been to Milan several times, then you have the freedom to travel in at your leisure and take advantage of the culture, the fashion, the shopping, and the food of this trendy city in any way you like.

 That’s all there is to it.
 Easy, economical, and fast, and you’re traveling like a real Italian.